apache/druid/docs/api-reference/sql-api.md

 #### Sample request

-This sample request demonstrates the following actions:
+In the following example, this query demonstrates the following actions:
-- This query retrieves all rows from the `wikipedia` datasource.
+- Retrieves all rows from the `wikipedia` datasource.
-- This query also filters the results where the `user` value is `BlueMoon2662`.
+- Filters the results where the `user` value is `BlueMoon2662`.
-- The `sqlTimeZone` context parameter sets the time zone to `America/Los_Angeles` for query results.
+- Applies the `sqlTimeZone` context parameter to set the time zone of results to `America/Los_Angeles`.
-- The query results also include descriptors for `header`, `typesHeader`, and `sqlTypesHeader`.
+- Returns descriptors for `header`, `typesHeader`, and `sqlTypesHeader`.

 <Tabs>